Jalal-ud-Din Khalji: Early life

-Jalal-ud-din was a member of the Khalaj tribe, a tribe of Turkic origin that after migration from Turkistan had settled in Afghanistan for over 200 years.
+Jalal-ud-din was a member of the Khalaj tribe, a tribe of originally Turkic origin that after migration from Turkistan had settled in Afghanistan for over 200 years, adopting many Afghan customs.
+The result was the birth of a Turco-Afghan culture, and the Ghilji tribe.

 The contemporary chronicles of the Delhi Sultanate do not provide much information about Jalaluddin's background.
 According to the 15th century text Tarikh-i-Mubarak Shahi, Jalaluddin was a son of "Bughrush", which seems to be a mistake for Yughrush.
-According to Tabaqat-i Nasiri (1260 CE), the son of Amir Yughrush - probably Jalaluddin - visited Delhi with a Mongol embassy in 1260.
+According to Tabaqat-i Nasiri (1260), the son of Amir Yughrush - probably Jalaluddin - visited Delhi with a Mongol embassy in 1260.
 According to the Ilkhanate chronicler Wassaf, Jalaluddin served the Mongols as the commander (shahna) of Binban, located just west of the Indus River.
 According to Amir Khusrau's Miftah al-Futuh, Jalaluddin fought against the refractory Mongol and Afghan tribes in the Salt Range: it is possible that this refers to his exploits in the Mongol service.

 Jalaluddin probably entered the Delhi Sultanate service sometime during the reign of Balban.
 According to Isami, he was in the service of Balban's son Bughra Khan.
-This likely happpend sometime before 1280, during Bughra Khan's tenure as the governor of Samana.
+This likely happened sometime before 1280, during Bughra Khan's tenure as the governor of Samana.
 Jalaluddin gradually rose to prominence as a commander in north-western India, with Samana as his headquarters.

 Before his ascension to the throne, Jalal-ud-din was known as Malik Firuz.
 He and his brother Shihabuddin (father of Alauddin Khalji) served Balban for several years.
 He rose to the position of sar-i-jandar (chief of the royal bodyguards), and was later appointed as the governor of the frontier province of Samana.
 As the governor, he distinguished himself in the Sultanate's conflicts with the Mongol invaders.

 After Balban's death in 1287, Delhi's kotwal Malik al-Umara Fakhruddin enthroned Balban's teenage grandson Muiz ud din Qaiqabad (or Kayqubad) with the title Muizzuddin.
 Qaiqabad was a weak ruler, and the administration was actually run by his officer Malik Nizamuddin.
 After Nizamuddin was poisoned by some rival officers, Qaiqabad summoned Jalal-ud-din from Samana to Delhi, gave him the title "Shaista Khan", appointed him as the ariz-i-mumalik, and made him the governor of Baran.

 By this time, Qaiqabad's health had deteriorated, and two rival factions of nobles vied for the power in Delhi.
 One faction, led by Malik Aytemur Surkha, sought to maintain the power of the old Turkic nobility, and wanted to retain Balban's family on the throne.
 The other faction, led by Jalal-ud-din, supported the rise of the new nobility.